pharo-project/pharo5-vm/README-Win32.md

 ##Starting the build
 **Note:**
-While the setup script is actually part of this repository, we recommend that you follow the steps below and don't clone the repository yourself (see [Documentation of script operations]).
+While the setup script is actually part of this repository, we recommend that you follow the steps below and don't clone the repository yourself (see https://github.com/theseion/pharo-vm/blob/master/README-Win32.md#documentation-of-script-operations).

 1. [Download the build setup script](...)
 2. Either double click on the script (the shell window will close immediately after the build) or launch the script from a shell.
 In either case output will be logged to `<currentDirectory>/vm-build/build-setup.log` and `<currentDirectory>/vm-build/build.log` (which you can `tail` if you want).